This codelab is designed to build upon the end result of the prior codelab in this series for comment spam detection using TensorFlow.js.

 SPAM_THRESHOLD value further.
 Decreasing the threshold for spam from 96% to ~9% will lead to genuine comments being marked as spam - one of them has a 58% rating even though it is legitimate.
 The only way to deal with comments like these would be to retrain the model with such edge cases included in the training data so it learns to adjust its view of the world for what is spam or not.

-Whilst the only option left right now is to retrain the model you also saw how you can refine the threshold of when you decide to call something spam to also improve performance.
+While the only option left right now is to retrain the model, you also saw how you can refine the threshold of when you decide to call something spam to also improve performance.
 As a human, 75% seems pretty confident, but for this model you needed to increase closer to 81.5% to be more effective with example inputs.

 There is no one magical value that works well across different models, and this threshold value needs to be set on a per model basis after experimenting with real world data for what works well.